it-at-m/digiwf-project/content/resources/documentation/concept/overview.md

 DigiWF provides four core competencies:

-- A process layer (DigiWF Core), in which of course the process instances and decision tables (DMN) based on Camunda BPMN are executed.
+- **A process layer (DigiWF Core)**, in which of course the process instances and decision tables (DMN) based on Camunda BPMN are executed.
 But also the form descriptions are saved, or user tasks are executed.
-- An integration layer towards the frontend.
+- **An integration layer towards the frontend**.
 Interfaces and/or forms are made available here at runtime, which can be used in your own (frontend) applications.
 Alternatively, the completed task list can be used to process user tasks or display the status of a workflow.
-- An integration layer towards the backend.
+- **An integration layer towards the backend**.
 Everything that has an interface can be connected via it.
 If there is no interface, an RPA service can still be used.
 In order to be able to quickly integrate your own methods into the processes, a number of "ready-to-use" modules are provided in the form of Spring Starters.
 These can be used to solve recurring problems - such as handling incoming or outgoing files (e.g. e-mails with attachments) - in a standardized way.
 Just insert a starter and use the API.
-- A co-creation area to give non-technical users the opportunity to model their processes, decision tables and forms and even to deploy them on the platform.
+- **A co-creation area** to give non-technical users the opportunity to model their processes, decision tables and forms and even to deploy them on the platform.
 A separate Web IDE was created for this purpose, which can be used easily via the browser.

 ## Core Modules
 <figure>